 · lead healthy, active lives.

 The curriculum is enriched by a large range of extra-curricular sporting activities which include football, netball, cricket, gymnastics, tag rugby, athletics and short tennis.
 These activities facilitate further practice, develop skills and raise levels of ability in individuals.
+Children are encouraged to take part in Midweek Miles (Tuesday, Wednesday and Thursday) before school to increase their physical activity and enjoy exercise socially with their peers.

 A residential visit in Year 6 extends the PE curriculum through a range of adventurous physical activities.
 Before children attend the Year 6 residential visit they are required to attend Midweek Miles sessions before school.